jdillard/personal-site/_posts/2016-25-05-farmer-of-bits.md

 ## Market Gardening

 [Market Gardening](http://en.wikipedia.org/wiki/Market_garden) is defined as the relatively small-scale production of crops that are sold directly to customers.
-This term is typically reserved for someone making a full time or at least a healthy part-time income from it, which often requires an [acre and a half](http://www.amazon.com/The-Market-Gardener-Successful-Small-scale/dp/0865717656) to a few acres acres depending on the location and what is being grown.
+This term is typically reserved for someone making a full time or at least a healthy part-time income from it, which often requires an [acre and a half](http://www.amazon.com/The-Market-Gardener-Successful-Small-scale/dp/0865717656) to a few acres depending on the location and what is being grown.

 ## In The 21st Century